flowck/cryptofeed-react/README.md

 # cryptofeed

-Update about Crypocurrency and other blockchain projects
+Update about Cryptocurrency and other blockchain projects

 ## Environments